Anxiety is a feeling and emotion of excessive and prolonged

 Preheat oil to about 160˚C/320˚F.

 Season both sides of the chicken wings with salt and pepper.
-Coat with potato starch.

 Fry the wings at 160˚C/320˚F for approximately 7 minutes.
-Remove cooked wings from oil.

-Raise oil temperature to about 180˚C/350˚F. Return the wings to the oil and fry until golden brown, about 3 minutes.
-Drain them on paper towels.
-Set aside.
+to the oil and fry until golden brown, about 3 minutes.
+Drain them on paper

-Make the graze.
-Combine all the glaze ingredients in a shallow pan and bring it to a simmer.
+shallow pan and bring it to a simmer.
 Reduce until thick.
 Toss in the wings.

 Sprinkle toasted white sesame.